This toddler-approved recipe for my slow-cooked chicken noodle soup was inspired and adapted from Angela’s crockpot chicken and noodles recipe.

 The second time, I used less butter and seasoned it with thyme, parsley, and savory.
 The noodles were cooked in the CrockPot the last hour and became way too mushy and overcooked when we reheated for leftovers the next day.
 My little foodie and I can not stand eating mushy overcooked noodles.
 I love the seasoning and flavor though.

-Note: To make it creamy, add 1 more can cream of chicken and a half stick of butter.
+Note: To make it creamy, use two can cream of chicken and a half stick of butter.

 1. Peel the carrots.